mohammed-uwais-ali/mohammed-ali-Data-Structures-Algorithms-Uber-Career-Prep/README.md

-# mohammed-uwais-ali-Uber-Career-Prep-Homework-Mohammed-Ali
 # Algorithms and Data Structures Uber Career Prep Fellowship

 Welcome to the "Algorithms and Data Structures" GitHub repository!
 This repository contains a collection of code implementations for various algorithms and data structures in Java.
-Whether you are a beginner looking to learn more about algorithms and data structures or an experienced developer brushing up on your knowledge, the following
+Whether you are a beginner looking to learn more about algorithms and data structures or an experienced developer brushing up on your knowledge, I hope that my implementations can help you learn and understand.

 ## Introduction